The truth behind the cooking oils you may use daily

 Peanut oil, often used for frying due to its high smoke point, might seem like a smart pick, but it’s fraught with downsides.
 Its high content of unsaturated fats, while not problematic in themselves, become unstable and potentially harmful when heated to high temperatures.

-This instability can lead to oxidative stress in the body, contributing to cellular damage and inflammation.
+This instability can lead to oxidative stress in the body, contributing to cellular damage.
 Given its high potential for turning rancid, peanut oil is best avoided unless being used right after purchase.
 Even then, make sure you’re getting it fresh.

 3. Vegetable Oil